atxit/ios_deployment_cli/README.md

 #Output file

-  The output file is written to the locations listed under the system arguments -o.
+  The output file is written to the location listed under the system arguments -o.

 Result: